ettoremessina/fitting-with-mlp-using-tensorflow/parametric-curve-in-space-fitting/README.md

   [--rend RANGE_END]
   [--rstep RANGE_STEP]

-pmc3t_gen.py generates a synthetic dataset file that contains the points of a parametric curve on plane calling a triple of one-variable real functions in an interval
+pmc3t_gen.py generates a synthetic dataset file that contains the points of a parametric curve in space calling a triple of one-variable real functions in an interval

 optional arguments: